marlinroberts21/ICSE-Data/README.md

 This data contains data, benchmarks and scripts to reproduce the results of the paper __"Test Input Generation for Java String Programs Using an Automata-based Solver"__

+The solver is written in Java and requires Java 8 SE or later to run.
+Set compatibility level to Java 8 if using newer versions.

 The benchmarks and generated solution files are located in:

 ```benchmarks```